DamiPayne/AI-Music-Composer/README.md

 ## Credits

-Credit for the vast majority of code here goes to [Yoav Zimmerman](https://github.com/yoavz).
-My only addition was a code wrapper.
-The main use of this project is as a proof of concept for RNN.
+This is a adaptation of an idea from [Yoav Zimmerman](https://github.com/yoavz).
+The main use of this project is as a proof of concept for a RNN.